Why did developers migrate Android applications from Java to Kotlin?: Related Work

-Other works focus on empirical studies of migration of libraries \cite{Teyton:2014:SLM, Kula:2018:DUL, hora2018sqj} and recommendation of library migrations \cite{Alrubaye:2019:UIR}.
-Salza et al. \cite{Salza:2018:DUT} focus on studying the update migration of third-party libraries in mobile Apps.
-They found that mobile developers rarely update their apps with respect to the used libraries.
-Our study does not cover on the migration of libraries but on the migration of the source code that forms a mobile application.
+Other works focus on empirical studies of migrating of libraries (e.g., \cite{Teyton:2014:SLM, Kula:2018:DUL, hora2018sqj}) and recommendations on library migrations (e.g., \cite{Teyton2013Discovering, Alrubaye:2019:UIR}).
+For instance, Salza et al. \cite{Salza:2018:DUT} focus on studying the migration of third-party libraries in mobile apps.
+They find that mobile developers rarely update their apps.
+In this paper, we exclusively focus on the migration of source code.

-{\bf Mining changes using data mining techniques:} We showed in Section \ref{sec:inter-patterns} that the output of \miga, in particular, the AST changes from migration commits, can be further analyzed to extract knowledge such as migration patterns from migration commits.
-Previous work has applied similar technique on code changes.
-For example, Negara et al. \cite{Negara:2014:MFC} applied frequent item set to detect change patterns from changes done by developers when they write code using IDEs.
-Zimmermann et al. \cite{Zimmermann:2004:MVH} data mining techniques to obtain association rules from version histories for suggesting and predicting likely further changes.
-Similarly, Ying et al. \cite{Ying:2004} also used association rule mining to determine the change patterns.
-Viggiato et al. \cite{VOFJK:ICSME19} also used Apriori algorithm to find types of changes that frequently co-occur in mobile and non-mobile platforms.
-Our experiment, as novelty, focuses on mining patterns composed by changes done in different languages.